US Sen. Bob Menendez of New Jersey is resigning from office following his corruption conviction

 TRENTON, N.J. -- U.S. Sen. Bob Menendez is resigning from office Aug.
 20 following his conviction for taking bribes for corrupt acts including acting as an agent of the Egyptian government, a person familiar with the matter told The Associated Press on Tuesday.

 Menendez had insisted after the July 16 verdict that he was innocent and promised to appeal.
+The Senate received a copy of Menendez's resignation letter, according to Sen. Peter Welch of Vermont, who was presiding in the chamber on Tuesday.
 The person who told the AP about Menendez's resignation did so on the condition of anonymity because the New Jersey Democrat’s decision hadn’t been made public.
 Menendez’s attorney hasn’t returned messages seeking comment.

 The resignation gives New Jersey Gov. Phil Murphy, a Democrat, the ability to appoint someone to the senate for the remainder of Menendez's term, which expires on Jan.
 3. The seat was already up for election on Nov.
 5. Democrats have nominated U.S. Rep. Andy Kim, who's in strong position in the Democratic-leaning state.
 He faces Republican Curtis Bashaw.